spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/migrate_pcg.md

 We recommend you remove the cloud account created by the PCG that you migrated.
 This will prevent any future cluster deployments from using the cloud account associated with the migrated PCG.
-During a cluster deployment, if you accidentally select the cloud account mapped to the migrated PCG.
-Palette will automatically ensure the newly specified PCG is used as a PCG reference point instead of the migrated PCG that belongs to the cloud account selected.
+During a cluster deployment, if you accidentally select the cloud account mapped to the former PCG.
+Palette will automatically ensure the newly specified PCG is used as a PCG reference point instead of the former PCG that belongs to the cloud account selected.

 ## Validate